 Tournament entries are based on a first received, first entered basis.
 A $50 processing fee for transfers will be assessed.

 All anglers must be members of the Minnesota Tournament Trail.
-The membership fee is $40.
+The annual membership fee is $40.
 Membership includes a subscription to MidWest Outdoors Magazine (official publication of the MTT), a membership card and patch. ($5 of each membership fee will go to the Championship purse).
 Family membership is $70 (spouses and/or children under the age of 18).
 Family memberships will receive 1 subscription to MidWest Outdoors.

 There will be mandatory boat inspection prior to every tournament start.
 All teams are subject to inspection anytime during tournament hours.

 All fish must be caught live and, in a manner, consistent to rules and regulations governing said body of water.
 All rules regarding species to be weighed, bag limits, and minimum size, will be determined by each individual event.
 Rules for individual events will be gone over at the rules meeting.
 No boat may come in contact with another boat during tournament hours.
 Contestants may not pass or receive information, tackle, bait or other items from any other boat during tournament hours.
 Contestants may not have another boat hold or reserve fishing locations.

 Teams must come to the official weigh-in site by water.
 Weigh-in slips must be signed by one partner to verify weight.
 Teams must check in by official check-in time or be disqualified for the day.
 Boats within line of sight and off plane at official time are considered on time.
 You must check-in whether weighing fish or not.